-It will also expand monetisation to allow adult themes delivered through the context of humour and the usage of moderate profanity in the first 30 seconds.
+It will also expand monetization to allow adult themes delivered through the context of humor and the usage of moderate profanity in the first 30 seconds.

 “Additionally, we have included more examples to the following sections to clarify their guidance — adult content, harmful or dangerous acts and firearms-related sections in the advertiser-friendly content guidelines,” the company said.